3 DAYS FROM $899

 Following a buffet breakfast at the hotel, set out for the stunning desert town of Sedona.
 Known as much for the striking red rock formations that surround it as for the vibrant arts and New Age community that thrives within it, Sedona is a true gem of the American Southwest.
 Cultural Discovery: Enjoy a guided trolley of the town's south side, including a stop at the famous Tlaquepaque Arts and Crafts Village in the upscale Gallery District and a stop at the Chapel of the Holy Cross, before seeking out lunch on your own.

-This afternoon, we continue towards Lake Powell, an incredibly scenic reservoir created by the damming of the Glen Canyon.
-Along the way, we’ll stop and visit the Cameron Trading Post, the perfect place to shop for souvenirs and browse Native America art.
+This afternoon, continue towards Lake Powell, a scenic reservoir created by the damming of the Glen Canyon.
+Along the way, stop and visit the Cameron Trading Post, the perfect place to shop for souvenirs and browse Native America art.
 We arrive at the Lake Powell Resort, in Page, just in time to enjoy an included dinner — along with lovely lakeside views.

 Marvel at the vistas of Monument Valley

 A day of sightseeing in iconic Monument Valley awaits!
 An impressive red sand desert that stretches along the border between Utah and Arizona, Monument Valley is known for its soaring buttes of sandstone – some formations tower as high as 1,000 feet off the valley floor!
-Cultural Discovery and Multigenerational Feature: We’ll embark on a jeep tour of the valley to fully appreciate this natural wonder, spotting Artist’s Point, the Three Sisters, and other famous monuments along the way.
-Cultural Discovery: We’ll head next to Goulding’s Lodge, a famous locale for old Western movies, where we’ll enjoy lunch and have some time to explore the history displayed in the lodge’s Trading Post Museum.
-We’ll return to our hotel this evening, where dinner will be at your leisure.
+Family Feature and Cultural Discovery: Round up the family for a jeep tour of the valley to fully appreciate this natural wonder, spotting Artist’s Point, the Three Sisters, and other famous monuments along the way.
+Cultural Discovery: Head next to Goulding’s Lodge, a famous locale for old Western movies, for lunch and some free time to explore the history displayed in the lodge’s Trading Post Museum.
+Return to the hotel this evening, where dinner will be at your leisure.

 Wander the walls of Antelope Canyon

-Following breakfast and checkout, we’ll set out for Antelope Canyon, a slot canyon with orange sandstone walls rising over 120 feet.
-Cultural Discovery and Multigenerational Feature: We’ll explore these incredible formations first on foot, then on a safari drive with local Navajo experts, who will help us to understand the local history and geology behind this stunning natural beauty.
+Following breakfast and checkout, set out for Antelope Canyon, a slot canyon with orange sandstone walls rising over 120 feet.
+Family Feature and Cultural Discovery: Explore these incredible formations first on foot, then on a safari drive with local Navajo experts, who will help us to understand the local history and geology behind this stunning natural beauty.
 We’ll return to the hotel for lunch before continuing towards the North Rim of the Grand Canyon this afternoon.
-During our travels, we’ll stop and take some photos from the Navajo Bridge, a historic structure that gracefully spans Marble Canyon.
+During our travels, we’ll stop and take some fun family photos from the Navajo Bridge, a historic structure spanning Marble Canyon — just don't look down!
 We’ll also visit Jacob Lake, where you can stretch your legs and watch for fluffy Kaibab squirrels and other playful local creatures.
-We’ll arrive at our lodge this evening, located just above the rim of the Grand Canyon, in time to enjoy an included dinner.
+We’ll arrive at our lodge this evening, located just above the North Rim of the Grand Canyon, in time to enjoy an included dinner.

 Discover the majesty of the Grand Canyon

-Today, you’ll experience one of our country’s — and the world’s — greatest natural wonders: the Grand Canyon.
-Mutigenerational Feature: After breakfast, we set out for a morning of leisurely sightseeing along the North Rim of this spectacular UNESCO World Heritage Site, learning about its layers of geological history as we explore.
-The majority of Grand Canyon visitors walk the South Rim, so exploring the North Rim gives us a quieter, calmer experience, more reminiscent of what this national park must have been like years ago.
+Today, your family will experience one of our country’s — and the world’s — greatest natural wonders: the Grand Canyon.
+Family Feature: After breakfast, set out for a morning of leisurely sightseeing along the North Rim of this spectacular UNESCO World Heritage Site, learning about its layers of geological history as you explore.
+The majority of Grand Canyon visitors walk the South Rim, so exploring the North Rim gives you a quieter, calmer experience, more reminiscent of what this national park must have been like years ago.
 Our first vantage point is Point Imperial; perched high above the region where the Grand Canyon takes on its characteristic wide, branched appearance, you’ll get a different view than most visitors typically see.

 Take a scenic spin through Bryce Canyon